Tanktics (1999 video game): Basics

 There are four worlds in campaign mode: Stone Age, Medieval, Modern, and Futuristic, each containing six levels.
 The enemy is always one world in technology above the player's team, the final one being the "Evil Black Tanks" themselves.
-There are also a challenge and training mode, the challenge consisting of tasks such as killing certain tanks with boulders, crushing black sheep to defending the base, and reassembling tanks.
+There is also a challenge and training mode.
+The challenge mode consists of tasks such as destroying certain tanks with boulders, crushing black sheep to defending the base, and reassembling tanks.

-The Part-O-Matic is the only structure in the game controlled by the player.
-It produces a set of parts, determined by the level, one by one.
+The Part-O-Matic is the only structure controlled by the player.
+It produces a set of parts, determined by the level.
 The speed is determined by the number of sheep on its wheel.
-Sheep are found randomly grazing and can be picked up by the player's crane and dropped on the player's Part-O-Matic's wheel.
-After an allotted amount of time, sheep will grow tired and need to be restored in the sheep dip found throughout the level, there is commonly one beside the main HQ.
+Sheep are found randomly grazing and can be picked up by the player's crane and dropped on the Part-O-Matic's wheel.
+After an allotted amount of time, sheep will grow tired and need to be restored in the sheep dip found throughout the level.
 Once they have rested, they may be put back on the wheel.
 Black sheep spread their disease to other sheep, rendering them useless.
 Once a sheep has been infected, the player may put it in the green goo where it heals.
 However, once it turns completely black, there is no way to restore it to its previous state.
-The only way to stop the sheep from getting infected is to kill the black sheep with a boulder to the head.
-Sheep are fragile, and can be killed by enemies or by accident.
-Sacrificing parts to the Part-O-Matic, such as enemy tank pieces, sheep, boulders, or crates, allows the Part-O-Matic to constantly reproduce from the pre-determined queue randomly set up in-game.
-Crates, as the main resource, are found all over the place and can be carried by tanks and returned to the Part-O-Matic.
-One tank can hold 4 crates and sometimes crates can be difficult to get a hold of, so the default template is a lot of powerful weapons on a 4-exhaust engine placed on water-tracks.
+The only way to stop the sheep from getting infected is to kill the black sheep with a boulder.
+Sheep are fragile, and can be killed by enemies or accidentally.
+Sacrificing parts to the Part-O-Matic, like enemy tank pieces, sheep, boulders, or crates, allows the Part-O-Matic to constantly reproduce from the pre-determined queue randomly set up in-game.
+Crates, as the main resource, are found everywhere and can be carried by tanks and returned to the Part-O-Matic.
+One tank can hold four crates and sometimes crates can be difficult to obtain, so the default template is an array of powerful weapons on a 4-exhaust engine placed on water-tracks.